AccountGo/accountgo/docs/README.md

 [![Build Status](https://dev.azure.com/accountgo/accountgo/_apis/build/status/AccountGo-Nightly-Build)](https://dev.azure.com/accountgo/accountgo/_build/latest?definitionId=10)

 # AccountGo
-Accounting System built on DOTNETCORE for cross platform (ASP.NET + ReactJS on the Frontend).
+Accounting System built on DOTNETCORE, an opensource and cross platform (ASP.NET + ReactJS on the Frontend).
 It's in early stage and still lots of work to do but happy to share it to anyone.
 This will be very useful if you have future project to develop accounting system.
 We do the hard work for you!
 It is initially designed for a small size businesses and the idea is to help them running efficient business by using Accounting System fit to them.

 # Features